alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 where `SERVICE_NAME` is a unique descriptive name for this service instance.

+#### Force a failover

-If you have a [highly available service instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html) [external link], you can force a [failover](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html#Concepts.MultiAZ.Failover) [external link] when you reboot the service instance.
+If you have a [highly available service instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html) [external link], you can force a [failover](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html#Concepts.MultiAZ.Failover) [external link] when you reboot that service instance.
 You can use this to test how your app behaves when a failover happens.

-Run the following command to reboot your highly available service and force a failover:
+Run the following code to reboot your highly available service and force a failover:

 ```
 cf update-service SERVICE_NAME -c '{"reboot": true, "force_failover": true}'